The best GPS watches 2023: for running, hiking, and climbing

 This list lets you quickly compare our top-rated GPS watches with one another, and lets you easily jump down the page to our full reviews

-A feature-packed watch for new and intermediate level athletes, with super accurate GPS, tools to help you train more effectively, and solid battery life.
+A feature-packed watch for new and intermediate level athletes, with super-accurate GPS, tools to help you train more effectively, and solid battery life.
+Everything is clearly laid out for beginners.

-An extra large, extra rugged Garmin watch with dual-band GPS that really proves its worth in the wild, plus a handy flashlight.
+An extra rugged Garmin watch with dual-band GPS that proves its worth in the wild.
+The increased screen size lets you see far more data at a glance than the original Garmin Instinct 2.

 You can trust Advnture